 The Chattanooga Electrical Joint Apprenticeship & Training Committee (JATC) is jointly sponsored by International Brotherhood of Electrical Workers (IBEW) and National Electrical Contractors Association (NECA).
 The Apprenticeship Program consists of classroom training as well as On-the-Job Training (OJT).
 Apprenticeship is a five-(5) year program with periodic advances based on the successful completion of class work and a minimum number of OJT hours.
 Classroom work consists of two- (2) sessions a week (either Monday and Wednesday or Tuesday and Thursday).
 Each session is three- (3) hours duration.
 Attendance in classroom is mandatory; no absences are excused.
 Attendance is a part of the grade.
-The application period is from the first business day of July to the last business day of December.
+The application period is from June 4th to the last business day of November.
 During the application period, applications are taken Monday through Friday from 8:00am to 11:00am and 1:00pm to 4:00pm.
-All paperwork regarding the application must be submitted to the JATC by 4 PM on the last business day of December.
+All paperwork regarding the application must be submitted to the JATC by 4 PM on the last business day of November.

 The JATC will offer you a scholarship to fully pay for your training except for the cost of yearly textbooks and online materials.